bspark2318/bspark2318/README.md

 ### Project Pipeline
 - [ ] Personal website using React.js for front-end and Nest.js for back-end (0%)
-- [ ] Backend for iOS Application Good Taste (0%) - Later down the pipeline at the moment
+- [ ] Birthday App - Minimal iOS app to keep track of your contacts' birthdays (Swift UI)

 ## Current Projects and Timeline